tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Boots of Ferocious Charge

-Whenever you move to engage a foe first and then make a melee attack against it during the same turn, you deal +1d6 damage, hit or miss (champion: +2d8; epic: +4d10).
+Whenever you move to engage a foe first and then make a melee attack against it during the same turn, you deal +1d6 damage, hit or miss, +2d8 at champion tier, and +4d10 at epic tier.

 **Quirk:** You like to start fights as much as you like to finish them.